Table of Contents

 By prioritising high-value features and working in manageable increments, Agile minimises unnecessary work and improves resource utilisation.

-Example: Instead of building all product features at once, a startup focuses on developing the core functionality first, saving time and budget by delivering what customers truly need before expanding.
+Example: Instead of building all product features at once, a startup focuses on developing the core functionality first.
+This saves time and budget by delivering what customers truly need before expanding.

 4) Enhanced Collaboration

-Regular communication and transparency foster stronger teamwork and better decision-making, both within the team and with external stakeholders.
+Regular communication and transparency build stronger teamwork and better decision-making, both within the team and with external stakeholders.

-Example: Daily stand-up meetings in a marketing project help team members quickly resolve blockers and align on campaign goals, resulting in more cohesive and effective teamwork.
+Example: Daily stand-up meetings in a marketing project help team members quickly resolve blockers and align on campaign goals.
+This results in more cohesive and effective teamwork.

 5) Faster Delivery